How to Open a Company in Portugal - The Ultimate GuideJuly 13th, 2022

 4. What to expect when hiring Portuguese tech talent 🔍

-Your CFO-friendly dream a team studied at engineering universities linked to MIT, works on a UK timezone, is involved in a booming startup ecosystem and has incredible quality of life at a very competitive cost of living.
+Your CFO-friendly dream a team studied at engineering universities linked to MIT, works in a UK timezone, is involved in a booming startup ecosystem, and has incredible quality of life at a very competitive cost of living.

 Campo de Santa Clara, Lisbon, Portugal.
 By @isabelarachide

-There are over 600 software companies in Portugal, and that list is growing.
-There’s a whole "list of support documentation" on relocation, innovation, foreign direct investment, startup visas and venture capitals you can go through.
+There are over 900 software companies in Portugal, and that list is growing.
+There’s a whole "list of support documentation" on relocation, innovation, foreign direct investment, startup visas, and venture capitals you can go through.

 🎓 Portuguese tech talent is highly requested since most of them studied at renowned universities linked with MIT.
-Notable local faculties include FCT-UNL, IST and ISCTE, in Lisbon; with strong tech culture in cities like Porto, Braga, Aveiro, and Faro too, as well as plenty of tech and programming boot camps - all educating hundreds of junior engineers and developers every year.
+The country's capital is filled with notable tech faculties like FCT-UNL, IST, and ISCTE.
+Cities like Oporto, Braga, Aveiro, and Faro also have a very strong tech culture, offering plenty of tech and programming bootcamps that educate hundreds of junior engineers and developers every year.
 These juniors then have incredible contact with a bubbling tech ecosystem where they gain experience and become high performing professionals.

-☀️ Portugal offers such an amazing quality of life at a competitive cost of living while operating on a UK time zone.
-Besides retaining most of its local talent, it also attracts a lot of digital nomads and adventurous developers who’d like to settle in a sunny, ocean-rich, foodie country.
+☀️ Portugal offers such an amazing quality of life at a competitive cost of living while operating in a UK time zone that naturally the country attracts a lot of digital nomads and adventurous developers who’d like to settle in a sunny, ocean-rich, foodie country.

 Magoito Beach, Sintra, Portugal.
 By @jacek.patora